 compliance assistance, the Voluntary Protection Program, Consultation, and the Safety and Health

 - Work with other Alliance participants on the Control Banding workshop initiative that will be

 OSHA’s Alliances provide parties an opportunity to participate in a voluntary cooperative

 relationship with OSHA for purposes such as training and education, outreach and communication and

 promoting a national dialogue on workplace safety and health.
 These Alliances have proved to be

 valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a

 party, OSHA is not endorsing any of that party’s products or services; nor does the Agency enter

 into an Alliance with the purpose of promoting a particular party’s products or services.

-- Convene or participate in forums, round table discussions, or stakeholder meetings, such as
+- Convene or participate in forums, round table discussions, or stakeholder meetings on Control

 An implementation team made up of representatives of both organizations will meet to develop a plan